emc-mongoose/mongoose/doc/design/distributed_mode.md

 # Configuration

-* `load-step-distributed`

-    Flag which enables the distributed mode.
-The default value is `false`.

 * `load-step-node-addrs`

     Comma-separated list of slave node IP addresses/hostnames.
-The default value is `127.0.0.1`.
+The default value is empty list (standalone mode).
 Adding the port numbers is allowed to override the `load-step-distributed-node-port` value.
 For example `nodeA:1100,nodeB:1101,nodeC:1111`

 * `load-step-node-port`